pytorch/android-demo-app/ImageSegmentation/README.md

 ## Tutorial

 Read the tutorial [here](https://pytorch.org/tutorials/beginner/deeplabv3_on_android.html) for detailed step-by-step instructions of how to prepare and run the [PyTorch DeepLabV3 model](https://pytorch.org/hub/pytorch_vision_deeplabv3_resnet101) on Android, as well as practical tips on how to successfully use a pre-trained PyTorch model on Android and avoid common pitfalls.

+For more information on using Lite Interpreter in Android, see the tutorial [here](https://pytorch.org/tutorials/prototype/lite_interpreter.html).